In This Article

 Before the cat shows, cat memes, and YouTube pages.
 Cats played several roles in early human history.
 While some ancient cultures honored them as gods and little helpers, some saw them as the harbinger of evil, bad omen, and misfortune.

 Some ancient cultures that saw them as evil might want to know that today, we celebrate our feline friends on August 8th of every year, now known as the "International Cat Day.”

 Where did it all begin with our feline friends?

-The domestic cat belongs to the Felidae family which arose, took shape, and roamed around near eastern Asia about 8-11 million years ago.
+The domestic cat belongs to the Felidae family.
+It arose, took shape, and roamed around near eastern Asia about 8-11 million years ago.

 Cats in the Pantherinae subfamily can roar but cannot purr.
 Those in the latter subfamily, on the other hand, can purr but are not equipped to roar.